Skip to Content

 Workers’ compensation benefits are meant to be paid to an injured worker regardless of their liability for their own injuries.
 The exchange for this “promised” compensation is that an injured worker cannot file a separate personal injury claim against their employer for further damages.

 However, workers’ compensation is not always provided for a workplace accident, and a lawsuit might become necessary to ensure the injured worker gets the financial compensation they deserve.
-Two situations that might call for a work injury lawsuit are:

-It is important to remember that a work injury claim – not a workers’ compensation claim – will be handled like any other civil injury claim, meaning that liability becomes an underlying factor.
+It is important to remember that a work injury claim, not a workers’ compensation claim, will be handled like any other civil injury claim, meaning that liability becomes an underlying factor.

 As the plaintiff, you will want to do what you can to prove that you are not liable for your injuries and damages.
 Additionally, work injury claims can seek non-economic damages, like pain and suffering, which workers’ compensation claims will not provide.